 The Identification Page can be read by issuing a Read Identification Page instruction.
 This instruction uses the same protocol and format as the Random Address Read (from memory array) with device type identifier defined as 1011b.
-The most significant address bits A15/A6 are don't care and the least significant address bits A5/A0 define the byte location inside the Identification page.
+The most significant address bits A7/A4 are don't care except bit A7 which must be 0, the least significant address bits A3/A0 define the byte location inside the Identification page.
 The number of bytes to read in the ID page must not exceed the page boundary.